Warwick Build Guide by tomathome

 CARRY WARWICK ITEMS (ONLY IF FED HARD)

 Now, here is where it gets interesting.
 If completly and utterly fedcore, finish your build by going massive carry Warwick (lots of fun but rarely get the opportunity).
 Refer to the my build provided on "Team 1" on the second slot for this build (you've got to try this at least once, you will be squishy as hell though and you won't get away with it unless absolutely fed).
-On a side note, its not mentioned anywhere else, but both Zeke's Herald and Will of the Ancients are nice items if your team is either AD or AP heavy, respectively.
+On a side note, its not mentioned anywhere else, but both Zeke's Harbinger and Will of the Ancients are nice items if your team is either AD or AP heavy, respectively.

 AD HEAVY TEAM